1982 Sri Lankan parliamentary term extension referendum: Referendum

-Claiming that sections of the SLFP conspired to assassinate him, leaders of the SLFP and others soon after the Presidential election and take power in a coup, Jayawardene had imposed a state of emergency over the country after the presidential election in October.
+Claiming that sections of the SLFP conspired to assassinate him, leaders of the SLFP and others soon after the presidential election and take power in a coup, Jayawardene had imposed a state of emergency over the country after the presidential election in October.
 Even though there were no sign of trouble, Jayawardene did not lift the state of emergency.
 Therefore, the December referendum became the first vote in Sri Lanka to take place while the country was under the state of emergency.

 The opposition parties campaigned strongly to defeat the referendum.
-Although former Prime Minister Srimavo Bandaranaike had been stripped of her civic rights, she was allowed to lead the opposition campaign.
+Although former prime minister Srimavo Bandaranaike had been stripped of her civic rights, she was allowed to lead the opposition campaign.
 She addressed five or six meetings a day, drawing large crowds.
 She was joined by a variety of opposition parties, including Tamil parties and communist parties.
 Although they differed in opinion in most other issues, they joined together in the lead up to the referendum.

 Jayawardene too campaigned vigorously in support of the referendum, arguing that it was sometimes necessary to engage in what may seem to be undemocratic measures in the larger interests of the nation.
 He also warned that holding parliamentary election would give increased power to people he termed "Naxalites", a band of Communist extremists who preach violent revolution.
 He also attempted to pass the referendum as a vote of confidence on the right wing economic policies of his government.

-The referendum was held on December 22, 1982.
-Turnout at the election was 70.82 percent, out of a total of 8,145,015 Sri Lankans eligible to vote.
+The referendum was held on 22 December 1982.
+Turnout was 71 percent, out of a total of 8,145,015 Sri Lankans eligible to vote.
 Over 54 percent voted in favor of extending the life of parliament, an increase from the 52 percent Jayawardene obtained at the presidential election 3 months before.
 This was in spite of a large majority of voters in Tamil majority areas of the country voting against the referendum.
 In total, majorities in the 120 of the 168 electorates voted in favor of the referendum.